loneworkernelson-web/On-The-Go-Safety/README.md

 The system is serverless.
 It uses **Google Sheets** as its database and **Google Apps Script** as its backend.

 1. **The Worker App:** Staff install a web app (PWA) on their phones.
-It handles GPS tracking, check-in timers, and form reporting.
+It handles GPS tracking, check-in timers, form reporting, and visit logging.
 It works offline and syncs when connection is restored.
 2. **The Backend:** A script running in your Google Drive receives data, saves photos to your Drive folders, and acts as a watchdog.
-If a worker misses a check-in, the script triggers an escalation (email/SMS).
+If a worker misses a check-in, the script triggers a tiered escalation (email, SMS, and push notification).
-3. **The Dashboard:** Managers view a live status board on their office PC, showing active workers, battery levels, and locations.
+3. **The Monitor Dashboard:** Supervisors view a live status board on their office PC, showing active workers, battery levels, GPS locations, and alarm states.

+---

 ## Key Capabilities

-- **Tiered Escalation:** Sends progressive overdue alerts at 15, 30, and 45 minutes, followed by a full emergency email/SMS to managers if the worker remains unresponsive.
+- **Tiered Escalation:** Sends overdue notification emails at 15, 30, and 45 minutes past the anticipated departure time, followed by a full emergency alert (email + SMS + push notification) at the 60-minute mark if the worker remains unresponsive.
-- **Zero Tolerance:** Workers entering high-risk situations can toggle a mode that skips overdue warnings and escalates to emergency immediately if the timer expires.
+- **High-Risk (Zero Tolerance) Mode:** Workers entering dangerous situations can toggle a mode that skips all overdue warning tiers and escalates directly to emergency the moment the timer expires.
+- **Battery Saver / Dim Mode:** When the worker's screen dims automatically, the app enters a power-conserving mode while keeping all safety monitoring, alarm logic, and GPS pulsing active.
+A swipe-to-wake slider returns the worker to full brightness.
+- **Pre-Visit Forms:** Travel visits can require workers to complete a questionnaire before departure, covering vehicle checks, route details, or any other pre-trip requirements your organisation needs.
+- **Visit History:** Workers can review their recent visits on-device, grouped by date, providing an at-a-glance personal record without needing server access.
+- **Precise Location (what3words):** When configured, emergency alerts display a what3words address (e.g. `///filled.count.soap`) alongside GPS coordinates.
+The three-word address appears in emergency emails, on the monitor worker tile, and on the worker's alarm screen — particularly useful for locations where a street address is absent or imprecise.
 - **Business Intelligence:** It doesn't just log safety; it tracks work.
-The system generates monthly reports showing visit trends, total hours on-site, and aggregated numeric data (e.g., total mileage).
+The system generates monthly reports showing visit trends, total hours on-site, and aggregated numeric data (e.g. total mileage driven).
-- **AI Integration:** Raw data is stored exactly as typed for legal accuracy, but email notifications use AI (Google Gemini) to polish hasty notes into professional English for management updates.
+- **AI Integration:** Raw data is stored exactly as typed for legal accuracy, but email notifications use Google Gemini to polish hasty notes into professional English for management updates.
+The system dynamically selects the best available Gemini model rather than relying on hardcoded model names.

 ---